Teetee-lab/SoccerMatchBetting/README.md

 ## Repository Structure

 ```
 ├── Images                      <- Folder containing graphs and images
 │
 ├── notebooks                   <- Directory containing project  notebooks
 │   ├── Data Cleaning.ipynb     <- documentation of the data cleaning in Jupyter notebook
 │   ├── EDA.ipynb        		    <- documentation of the EDA and visualization in Jupyter  notebook
 │   ├── Models.ipynb            <- documentation of different models in Jupyter notebook
 │   └──Catboost info            <- A folder with catboost algorithm models and scores
 ├── SoccerMatchBetting.ipynb    <- Narrative documentation of the project in Jupyter notebook
+├── app.py                      <- streamlit documentation
 ├── model.sav
+├── environment.yml             <- environment libraries
+├── requirement.txt             <- text file of liabries and dependency
-├── Presentation   <- PDF version of project presentation
+├── Presentation.pdf            <- PDF version of project presentation
 └── README.md                   <- Top-level README
 ```

+## Contributing
+Contributions are what make the open source community such an amazing place to learn, and create.
+Any contributions you make are greatly appreciated.

+If you have a suggestion that would make this project better, please fork the repo and create a pull request.
+Don't forget to give the project a star!
+Thanks!

+Fork the Project
+Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request

 ## AUthor
 - Titilayo Amuwo(Teetee)